adm1nKirill/Animals_2/googletest-master/googlemock/docs/cheat_sheet.md

 `IsTrue` and `IsFalse` are useful when you need to use a matcher, or for types that can be explicitly converted to Boolean, but are not implicitly converted to Boolean.
-In other cases, you can use the basic [`EXPECT_TRUE` and `EXPECT_FALSE`](../../googletest/docs/primer#basic-assertions) assertions.
+In OTHER cases, you can use the basic [`EXPECT_TRUE` and `EXPECT_FALSE`](../../googletest/docs/primer#basic-assertions) assertions.